meegpipe/meegpipe/tutorials/data_import/README.md

-Typically, the first stage of any processing pipeline involves building a [physioset][physioset] based on the contents of a disk file in certain standard (e.g. [edf][edf]) or proprietary (e.g. `.mff`) data format.
-However, this data conversion step can be a very costly operation.
+Typically, the first stage of any processing pipeline involves building a [physioset][physioset] based on the contents of a disk file in a given standard (e.g. [edf][edf]) or proprietary (e.g. `.mff`) data format.
+This data conversion step can be a very costly operation.
 For an 8-hours long hdEEG recording in `.mff` format it may easily take 30 minutes or longer to build the corresponding physioset.
-Thus, if the raw data files that you are dealing with are very large and you have enough disk space, it is a good idea to build a separate pipeline for converting all files into meegpipe's `.pset/.pseth` format.
-Building a physioset from a `.pset/.pseth` is a cheap operation that will typically take just a few seconds to complete.
+Thus, it is often a good idea to build a separate pipeline to convert all raw data files into _meegpipe_'s `.pset/.pseth` format, especially if you plan to run multiple pipelines (or multiple pipeline configurations) on the same set of files.
+Building a physioset from a `.pset/.pseth` is a cheap operation that will take only a few seconds to complete in most cases.

 [egi]: http://www.egi.com/research-division/geodesic-eeg-system-components/eeg-software
 [edf]: http://www.edfplus.info/